wadedesir/notes-app/backend/README.md

 NEED MORE DOCUMENTATION HERE

+# Implementation Overview

-# 📦 Deployment
+### 📦 Deployment
-To deploy our application, we opted for AWS EC2 due to its compatibility with our multi-container setup, as Fly.io does not support docker-compose.
+To deploy our application, we opted for AWS EC2 due to its compatibility with our multi-container setup, as Fly.io does not support docker-compose. 😥
+( You can still run the application on Fly.io if you want to use MongoDB Atlas over Docker, since you wont need the extra container to run mongoDB )

 To deploy to AWS, follow these steps:
 1. Set up an AWS account and create an EC2 instance.